Localized Malignant Mesothelioma

 - Localized tumors are fewer in number and have well-defined boundaries.
 They tend to be localized to one area of one organ or part of the body.

-- These cases remain consistent with other cases of mesothelioma, generally male patients and originating in the pleural space.
+- These cases remain consistent with other cases of mesothelioma, which are generally in male patients and originate in the pleural space.

 - The pathology subtype is usually epitheloid.
-However, there are cases of the more aggressive sarcomatoid mesothelioma, or biphasic where there is a mix of both types of cells.
+However, there are cases of the more aggressive sarcomatoid mesothelioma or biphasic mesothelioma, which has a mix of both types of cells.

 - The histological features, or characteristics of the cells, are usually identical between diffuse and localized types.